Lab 1 overview

 • input:

-• df = a data frame containing with one response variable and one or more predictor variables.
-All columns that are not the response variable are assumed to be predictor variables.
+• df = a data frame containing the response variable and one or more predictor variables.
+All columns that are not the response variable are assumed to be predictor variables

 • responsevar = the name of the column that represents the response variable.